How to Build Custom GPTs with Oxylabs' Web Scraper API

 Testing the GPT configuration with Oxylabs Web Scraper API

 That’s it!
-You’ve successfully integrated Oxylabs Web Scraper API with a custom GPT.
+You’ve successfully integrated Oxylabs' Web Scraper API with a custom GPT.

 Wrap up

 GPTs are a game changer in the AI industry, but the limits of the web browsing feature can make or break your modified GPT solution.
-Therefore, it’s crucial to integrate sophisticated web scraping APIs, such as Oxylabs solutions, that can scrape public web data without blocks and interruptions.
+Therefore, it’s crucial to integrate sophisticated web scraping APIs, such as Oxylabs solution, that can scrape public web data without blocks and interruptions.

 Please be aware that this is a third-party tool not owned or controlled by Oxylabs.
 Each third-party provider is responsible for its own software and services.
 Consequently, Oxylabs will have no liability or responsibility to you regarding those services.
 Please carefully review the third party's policies and practices and/or conduct due diligence before accessing or using third-party services.